huggingface/trl/docs/source/online_dpo_trainer.md

 ## What is my model doing exactly?

 To help you understand what your model is doing, we periodically log some sample completions from the model via [`LogCompletionsCallback`].
-You can find an example [tracked run at Weights and Biases](https://wandb.ai/huggingface/trl/runs/hlzevfro?nw=nwuserlewtun), which allows you to see the model's response at different stages of training.
+You can find an example [tracked run at Weights and Biases](https://wandb.ai/huggingface/trl/runs/hlzevfro), which allows you to see the model's response at different stages of training.
 By default we generate during training, but you can customize the number of prompts to generate completions for in [`LogCompletionsCallback`].

-## Implementation details

-Many online implementation details are borrowed from the [`PPOv2Trainer`], which is itself based on the [The N+ Implementation Details of RLHF with PPO: A Case Study on TL;DR Summarization](https://huggingface.co/papers/2403.17031).

 ## Benchmark experiments